HelloMorrisMoss/mahlo_popup/project_planning.md

 * the current selection on select attributes need to be 'accent'ed when loading a defect
 * save button should be larger
 * there is a cancel button on the type of defect panel - it needs to be removed

+12/24 todo:

+* reopening the set attribute panel, the ok button errors: .!defectmessageframe.!messagepanel2.!frame - fixed

+01/04 todo:

+* changes panel is still not hiding the toggles.
+* test on a Mahlo HMI pc
+* save button should be larger
+* count button needs a larger font
+* the popup needs to show defects only for that laminator